Choosing The Perfect Board for Your Deck

 A newer product from RDI is the Transform Railing.
 It has the look and feel of a wood railing but does not actually contain wood.
 Unlike wood, Resalite won’t absorb water so it resists rot, weathering, discoloration, and sagging.
 Brackets are completely concealed within the rail structure, providing a clean finish look.
 One bracket is used for all applications level, stair, and angled installations.
 Transform’s exterior surface is 100% acrylic which is so durable that Transform CRUSHES composite railing with a limited lifetime warranty.
 In fact, bulletproof shields are made of acrylic!

 As a complement to the Trex decking products that Koopman stocks, there are 3 varieties of Trex Railing that you can order to complete your project.
 Trex Railing’s modular components let you mix and match a myriad of colors, finishes and materials nearly any way you wish.
 The Select line is available in white and the Transcend is available in seven colors.
-The Reveal line is made out of aluminum, which allows it be used in applications beyond decks, such as a hardscape like a stone patio.
+The Reveal line is made out of aluminum, which allows it to be used in applications beyond decks, such as a hardscaping project like a stone patio, if you want to go with the design then contact a paver patio service.
+This can make any home look amazing, just make sure to get the proper hardscape installation.

 The KOOPMAN LUMBER DECK SELECTION